-If you’ve been following along with us over the last week and a half, then you know I (Shannon) just returned from my Babymoon with my husband Bobby, where we spent 10 full days unplugged while enjoying 7 beautiful cities in Spain.
+If you’ve been following along with us over the last week and a half, then you know I (Shannon) just returned from my Babymoon with my husband Bobby, where we spent 10 full days unplugged while enjoying the Cayman Islands.
 It was a vacation we had started planning over a year ago and knew would likely be our last big one before we’d welcome a little one.

 When we began to plan, we weren’t pregnant yet, but we knew there was a possibility it would happen within the year.
 As time went on, our vacation plans got pushed out further and further and before we even set a date, we found out we were expecting our first baby boy!
 After mapping out our desired destination and figuring out the best timing based on work and personal commitments, it turned out we’d be traveling while I was six months pregnant.